How Much to Tip Movers in 2020

 Let’s go with the $4,300 amount provided by the AMSA.
 If you tip 20% on a $4,300 move, well, you make the calculation.
 You would be out more than $800.

-Tipping the members of a long distance moving team can also include the scenario when two different moving companies work on the project.
+Tipping the team members of a long distance moving company can also include the scenario when two different moving companies work on the project.
 You can have movers that pack and load the truck at your home.
-Then, a different company is responsible for transporting your stuff long distance.
+Then, a different moving company is responsible for transporting your furniture and storage long distance.

 In any case of a long distance move, you want to forget about the percentage based tipping system used for virtually every other type of business transaction.
 Instead, you want to use a per hour tipping system based on the same performance factors you used for a local move.
 However, the amount per hour for an average job should be $5, while for an outstanding job, you should bump the amount paid an hour up to $8.

 Finally, how should you tip moving professionals?
-Although we have become a credit card driven society, most movers prefer the old school way of tipping: Cash.
-You can pay the moving bill by using a credit card, but when it comes to saying “Job well done,” cash should rule the day.
+Although we have become a credit card driven society, most movers in NYC and elsewhere in the US prefer the old school way of tipping: Cash.
+You can pay the long distance moving bill by using a credit card, but when it comes to saying “Job well done,” cash should rule the day.

 Before tipping, you need to also find the best long distance moving companies for your relocation!
 9Kilo.com helps you get in touch with best nationwide movers in the country.
 Get free moving quotes and estimates online using the “Calculate My Move” button on this page!